 Many insurance companies, such as homeowner’s insurance, business liability insurance, or car insurance, may not fully cover damages.
 The at-fault party’s insurance policy might not cover pain and suffering damages at all, and it might only cover a partial amount for medical expenses and lost wages.
 In most cases, settlements will never include punitive damages.
 If you take your case to trial, you might be able to get additional damages that the settlement will not include.

 In other cases, the settlement offers may simply be too low to cover your needs.
 The at-fault party and their legal team do not have your interests at heart.
-Especially in cases where you are suing a large company, like a products liability case or a commercial truck accident case, big legal teams may try to pressure you into accepting a low settlement offer by telling you your case is weak or that you don’t have a case.
-Talk to an attorney who represents you and your best interests rather than relying upon these parties to analyze your case.
+Especially in cases where you are suing a large company, like a products liability case, commercial truck accident case, or suing for injuries from a bridge collapse, big legal teams may try to pressure you into accepting a low settlement offer by telling you your case is weak or that you don’t have a case.
 In many cases, these parties are simply trying to shut down legal claims to avoid paying trial costs and eventual damages.

 Never Settle Your Case Before Consulting a Personal Injury Lawyer

-Miami personal injury lawyer Prosper Shaked of The Law Offices of Prosper Shaked represents victims of serious injury cases.
+Miami personal injury lawyer Prosper Shaked of Prosper Shaked Accident Injury Attorneys PA represents victims of serious injury cases.
 If you broke a bone in a slip and fall accident, car crash, or another accident, call our law offices for a free consultation before accepting a settlement offer.
-For your free consultation, call our law offices today at (305) 690-0244.
+Work with an experienced personal injury lawyer so you aren’t left wondering where your injury settlement money is.
+For your free consultation, call our law offices today at (305) 694-2676.